 “Another?”
 I say.

 He empties his glass, nodding again.
 Flat beer spills out, soaking into his stupid, twitching rug-face.
-On a good night I'd cut him off, kick him out and get some room at the bar but it's been a shitty week and if I'm going to make rent, I've got to squeeze as much as I can out of Mr Manson.
-As I pour his beer I imagine those freaky human statues staring me down.
+On a good night I’d cut him off.
+Kick him out and get some room at the bar but it’s been a shitty week and if I’m going to make rent, I’ve got to squeeze as much as I can out of Mr Manson.
+As I pour his beer I imagine those freaky human statues on the high-street staring me down.
 All dead eyes and stiff limbs.
-Jerking around whenever no one's watching.
-Folding themselves in the dark.
-Glassy and still when there's eyes on them.
-Haggard, paint-peeled fingers that crack and splinter and claw at your back as soon as you turn.
+Unfolding themselves in the dark.
+Glassy and still with eyes on them and jerking madly whenever no one’s watching.
+With haggard, paint-peeled fingers that crack and splinter and claw at your back as soon as you turn.

 “Man, they creep me out.”
 I mutter.

 “You see!
 You get it my friend!
 It’s no good, this statue act.
 It’s boring and like you say it’s…ah!
 Unsettling!”